aaatipamula/Notes/Math/Linear Algebra.md

 **Homogeneous Systems**

-A homogeneous (linear) system is in which every RHS is 0
+A homogeneous (linear) system is one in which every RHS is 0

 > *Note*: Homogeneous system have many nice (special) properties!

 Basic Properties of Homogeneous Systems:
-- There is always one *trivial*
+- There is always one *trivial* solution; i.e. set all unknown vars = 0
+- There is a Dichotomy of solutions, the *trivial* solution or $\infty$ many

 # Theorems